 To give you an idea of what Unreal Engine 5 on Xbox Series X means, a PS5 demo Epic released to show off UE5's capabilities used an environment constructed from 8K cinematic assets, including a room with over 500 instances of full 33 million triangle direct ZBrush imports, with no frame drops.
 The Xbox Series X will no doubt target the same kind of power, so get ready for some big games.

 Microsoft has also confirmed that all exclusives for the Xbox Series X will also be playable on Xbox One and PC.
 This mirrors the company's recent initiative to release all of its new Xbox One games on PC as well.
 However, this might change in the future, as Head of Xbox Game Studios Matt Booty only confirmed the promise for “the next year, two years,” according to MCV.
 That's probably because Microsoft doesn't want the Xbox One to hold it back as developers get more familiar with the Series X.

-Xbox has promised that the Xbox Series X will have "over 100 titles" at launch.
+Xbox has promised that the Xbox Series X will have "over 100 titles" at launch, though an August 11th announcement stated that Halo Infinite will not be one of them.
 Here's a full list of games confirmed for Xbox Series X:

 - Dragon Quest XI

 - Watch Dogs Legion